Board of Directors

 To learn more about Education for Sustainability, read more of Jaimie P. Cloud’s publications.

-Charlene's role at The Cloud Institute is to provide strategic direction in the areas of administration, human resources, and development, as well as coordinate programs and client services.
+Charlene's role at The Cloud Institute is to provide strategic direction in the areas of administration, human resources, and development.
+She also manages the organizations finances and client contracts.
 She specializes in improving business efficiency by leveraging technology and best-practice project management processes.

 Charlene earned the designation Senior Professional Human Resources (SPHR) in 2010, and is a long-time member of the Society for Human Resource Management (SHRM) and The Schomburg Center for Research in Black Culture.
 Passionate about volunteerism and youth leadership, she has served as a volunteer with the Boys and Girls Club of America in Utica, NY, and as an advisory board member for Project Re-Generation (PR-G) in Bedford Stuyvesant Brooklyn.